Civilization IV: Colonization

 Economics

 The colonial, supply-and-demand economy plays a key role in the growth of your empire.
 The primary goal of the game is simple: acquire raw resources from the neighboring land, bring them to cities via boat or wagon, and manufacture them into finished goods for sale in Europe, generating a profit and allowing the cycle to repeat.
-Although the process may sound one-dimensional, the methods certainly are not, and there are various ways to generate cash: finding treasure, parttaking in the Columbian Exchange with the natives, trading with other colonies, or sailing all the way to Europe.
+Although the process may sound one-dimensional, the methods certainly are not, and there are various ways to generate cash: finding treasure, partaking in the Columbian Exchange with the natives, trading with other colonies, or sailing all the way to Europe.
 Unlike in Civ4, resources are in specific amounts: for example, creating a soldier requires 50 guns, not simply access to some resource.
 Thus, Colonization contains a much more realistic and in-depth economic model than Civilization 4.

 Europe